 - Give the teen feedback on their choices

 A sober companion is there to hold teens accountable for the mistakes they might be about to make and provide supervision, making it harder for the teen to slip up.
 This can be of vital importance in the early days of recovery.

-There are other options for teens in recovery, if a sober companion is not the right solution for them.
+There are other options for teens in recovery if a sober companion is not the right solution for them.
 Support groups like Alcoholics Anonymous have a sponsor program that is very effective and provides individuals new to recovery with companionship and advice.
 In many cases, this might be sufficient support for the teen.
-However, for those teens that need more, and would benefit by the presence of a trained professional, a sober companion is worth considering.
+However, for those teens that need more, and would benefit from the presence of a trained professional, a sober companion is worth considering.

 Addiction is a hopeless state of mind and body, and The Villa Treatment Center can provide you with hope.
 Call us to find out how we can support you on your journey to recovery.